Milk-Drinker01/ECM2-Netick/README.md

 # ECM2-Netick
  A project showing how to use ECM2 with Netick

-A simple project showing how to use ECM2 with Netick networking engine.

 The character movement code is the same as the networked demo included in ECM2.